 Czech Republic, Government: CZ supports combining or deleting para 25.

-ISOC, Civil Society: support and respect, preservation, promotion and enhancement of cultural and linguistic diversity and cultural heritage within the Information and knowledge societies, for example those that encourage the development of local language content and of language technologies in minority languages
+ISOC, Civil Society: Need additional initaitives to support the preservation, promotion and enhancement of cultural and linguistic diversity and cultural heritage within the Information and knowledge societies, for example those that encourage the development of local language content and of language technologies in minority languages

-ICANN, Civil Society: Lack of policies that support and respect, preservation, promotion and enhancement of cultural and linguistic diversity and cultural heritage within the Information and knowledge societies, for example those that encourage the development of local language content and of language technologies in minority languages.
+ICANN, Civil Society: The need for policies that support and respect, preservation, promotion and enhancement of cultural and linguistic diversity and cultural heritage within the Information and knowledge societies, for example those that encourage the development of local language content and of language technologies in minority languages.
 The lack of production of content in local languages threatens the local cultures and life styles.
 Development and promotion of language technologies in minority languages.

 VC EGY: 26, merged with original point 25.